 What are the RBI Grade B eligibility and documentation guidelines?

-As per the last notification PDF, aspirants interested in applying for the RBI Grade B 2026 exam must first ensure that they meet the basic eligibility conditions related to age, nationality, and educational qualifications.
-Applicants are generally required to have a Bachelor's degree with at least 60% marks (50% for reserved categories) and should fall within the age limit of 21 to 30 years.
-Age relaxation is available for candidates belonging to reserved categories, ex-servicemen, and those holding M.Phil or Ph.D qualifications.
-Along with eligibility, candidates must also keep essential documents ready for verification to ensure a smooth application and selection process.
+As per the last notification PDF, candidates interested to appear for the RBI Grade B exam must first check the basic eligibility requirements.
+Applicants should be between 21 and 30 years of age and must have a Bachelor's degree with at least 60% marks (50% for reserved categories) from a recognised university.
+Age relaxation is available for candidates from reserved categories, ex-servicemen, and those with M.Phil or Ph.D qualifications.
+Candidates should also keep their important documents ready for verification to ensure a smooth application and selection process.

 - Valid photo ID proof (Aadhaar, PAN, Passport, or Voter ID)